 This is the approach that helped me produce a New York Festivals award-winning entry and many client videos.

 You can use this step-by-step guide as a quick start guide by reading the opening of each section, then jumping forward.
-But if you require more detail, read the full section before moving on to the next step.
+But if you require more detail, treat this article as a Zoom H4n tutorial by reading the full section before moving on to the next step.

 Step #1: Use fresh batteries for each recording session